Combat Veterans

 The first course in the certificate program, Embracing the Stories of War, uses an immersive, storytelling approach to deepen students' understanding of the military cycle, from enlistment, basic training, the experience of war, and post-war challenges.
 This is a standalone course.
 For many students and human service professionals, the first course will be all they need.

-The third course, Healing the Wounds of War, focuses on the differences between treatment and healing, the overlap and unique features of combat injuries (post-traumatic stress, traumatic brain injury, and moral injury), and the role complex trauma plays in post-military adjustment, including the need to assess for and address pre-military trauma.
+The second course, Sharing the Burden and Healing the Wounds of War, focuses on society’s response to and care for its service members and veterans, with an emphasis on improving policies and programs to better meet their needs.
+Students also learn about the differences between treatment and healing, the overlap and unique features of common combat injuries (post-traumatic stress, traumatic brain injury, and moral injury), and the role complex trauma plays in post-military adjustment, including the need to assess for and address pre-military trauma.

-All three courses were created by instructors Tina Thompson and Glenn Stutzky.
+The CVC courses were created by instructors Tina Thompson and Glenn Stutzky (retired).
 Embracing the Stories of War was selected for the 6th Annual SAGE/CSWE Award for Innovative Teaching in Social Work Education and received Honorable Mention in the 2017 MSU AT&T Instructional Technology Awards for Best Fully Online Course.

 Frequently Asked Questions